pablolucio97/Study_Content/languages_frameworks_services/frameworks/nodejs/external_libs/nestjs/handling_authentication_with_jwt_and_passport_using_rsa256.md

 2 - Now run the commands ```base64 -i private_key.pem -o private_key-base64.txt```  and ```base64 -i public_key.pem -o public_key-base64.txt``` to convert these keys into base64 encoded (legible strings).
 ## Generating the token

-1 - Insde the "src" folder, create a new folder named "auth" and a new file named "auth.ts".
+1 - Insde the "src" folder, create a new folder named "auth" and a new file named "auth.module.ts".

-2 - Run ```npx yarn add @nestjs/passport @nestjs/jwt passport``` to install passport and jwt to deal with authentication in the application.
+2 - Run ```npx yarn add @nestjs/passport @nestjs/jwt passport passport-jwt``` to install passport and jwt to deal with authentication in the application.
+Run ```@types/passport-jwt```to install the passport types too.

-3 - In the "auth.ts" file, create a new module for authentication exporting a class

-4 Add yours generated private and public keys in your environment variables that will be used for generating the token using the RSA256 algorithm (that will contain a private key used only for generate tokens, and a public key that can be read for another application if necessary to validate if a token is valid), and add the validation for these keys on your zod envSchema.
+3 Add yours generated private and public keys in your environment variables that will be used for generating the token using the RSA256 algorithm (that will contain a private key used only for generate tokens, and a public key that can be read for another application if necessary to validate if a token is valid), and add the validation for these keys on your zod envSchema.
 Ex:

 ```typescript
 import { z } from 'zod';